physicalist/ncbs-moose/moose/branches/3D-viz/gl/Docs/README.txt

  from the GENESIS environment and four are included in the GLcell source directory, viz. 'rainbow2','redhot','grey' and 'hot'.

+-m mode: where mode specifies whether the current instance of glcellclient is to connect to an instance of GLcell or one of GLview.
+Possible values are 'c' and 'v'; 'c' is for use with GLcell and 'v' is for use with GLview.

-The following, remaining, command-line parameters are optional:
+The remaining command-line parameters are optional:

 -d directory: with a default value of './', the current directory.
 This is the full pathname of the path to which any